Buprenorphine Hydrochloride + Naloxone Hydrochloride

 and operating machinery hazardous.

-Some people have died when using sedatives (benzodiazepines), other depressants, alcohol or other opioids at the same time
+Some people have died when using sedatives (benzodiazepines) or other depressants or alcohol or other opioids at the same

 Do not take SUBOXONE SUBLINGUAL FILM to treat any condition other than the one prescribed for by your doctor.